OSGeo/gdal/doc/source/development/dev_environment.rst

 ++++++++++++++

-Check everything has built correctly, and then run the test suite using the commands below from a Conda enabled Powershell console:
+Check everything has built correctly, and then run the test suite using the commands below from a Conda-enabled PowerShell console:

 .. code-block:: ps1